-- ONLY Jersey Shore Area Middle School organizations are allowed to conduct sales in school. - Pre-approval must be obtained from a principal. - There will be only one sale conducted at a designated time. - A date(s) for sales will be assigned to the organization conducting the sale. - Sales are not permitted in the hall during the change of classes. - Sales in the classroom will not be allowed without prior approval from a principal.
+ONLY Jersey Shore Area Middle School organizations are allowed to conduct sales in school.

+- Pre-approval must be obtained from a principal. - There will be only one sale conducted at adesignated time. - Date(s) for sales will be assigned to theorganization conducting the sale. - Sales are not permitted in the hall during thechange of classes. - Sales in the classroom will not be allowed withoutprior approval from a principal.